Harry Block: Uh-uh. I've seen this movie; the black dude dies first. You snag it.

 Buffy: Skip it.
 I don't even own any puppies, so skip it.

 - Then in the last episode of Season 5, Giles tries to invoke The Needs of the Many in making the case that it may come to a point where killing Buffy's not-really-sister Dawn is the only way to save the world (failure of which would lead to Dawn's death regardless, as well as everyone else's).
 Buffy defies the trope, forcing its aversion, by threatening that she would kill anyone who attempted to kill Dawn.

-- Daredevil defies We Have to Get the Bullet Out.
-Matt brings up to Claire when asking for help in patching up a bullet wound.
+- Daredevil (2015) defies We Have to Get the Bullet Out.
+Matt brings up to Claire when asking for help in patching up Vladimir's bullet wound.
 Claire tells him this is what he should do if he wants to kill the guy.